nsofnetworks/terraform-provider-pfptmeta/docs/data-sources/group.md

 ### Read-Only

 - `description` (String)
 - `expression` (String) Allows grouping entities by their tags.
 Filtering by tag value is also supported if provided.
-Supported operations: AND, OR, parenthesis.
+Supported operations: AND, OR, NOT, parenthesis.
 - `id` (String) The ID of this resource.